 Tech for common good: The case for a collective approach to digital transformation in the social sector

 To tackle social problems in their entirety, organisations need to mount a collective approach and tackle problems at the sector level.
-This is a first step in a much larger mission of digital culture change in the social sector, and we look forward to engaging with charities, government and businesses on the recommendations and next steps.
+This is a first step in a much larger mission of digital culture change in the social sector.